kelloggm/object-construction-checker/README.md

 You must use either Maven or Gradle as your build system.

 For Gradle, you must use version 4.6 or later.
-Using 4.5 or later will result in an error `Could not find method annotationProcessor() ...`.
+Using 4.5 or earlier will result in an error `Could not find method annotationProcessor() ...`.